 - Five Habits to Avoid in Fiction Writing

 No matter how good you become at self-editing, it's always a good idea to get another pair of eyes on your work.
-Ask another writer or check out Scribendi's Manuscript Editing service.
+Ask another writer or check out Scribendi's Book Editing service.
 Scribendi's editors can help you improve your writing and ensure that your readers will love your next work.

 If you've read all the articles linked above, or even a few, you'll know that writing can be hard work.
 It takes long hours of solitude, focus, deep thought, and conversations with yourself.
 But that effort pays off, and not just in your writing.
 Writing can also teach you lessons that are beneficial in everyday life.
 Now use that emotional honesty to get writing!